 “They were heretics.
 Betrayed to the Spaniards for seven pennies a head.
 There they sat in court.
 Their heads bent, fearing the sword but hoping for mercy; banishment perhaps or the loss of a limb they could do without.
 But the Council of Blood did not forgive and the Council of Blood did not forget.
 Relentless as they were, the judges appointed by the Iron Duke of Alba.
 Every time the sentence was the same and every time they summoned the executioner.”

 - Excerpt from an Amsterdam city chronicle, late 16th century

-In order to find the rebels the Council was reliant upon local informers.
-Amsterdammers who were willing to betray their fellow citizens.
-Sometimes for religious reasons; to serve the Holy Catholic Mother Church, or sometimes for financial gain because the Council paid good coin for any rebel name; seven pennies a head.
+In order to find the rebels the Council was reliant upon local informers; Amsterdammers who were willing to betray their fellow citizens.
+Sometimes for religious reasons, for in rooting out Calvinism they served the Holy Catholic Mother Church.
+Or sometimes for financial reasons because the Council paid good coin for any rebel name: seven pennies a head.
 These informants were therefore called the seven-penny-men.
 It was told that their best spy was a man who was thin and wiry of build, with a pale complexion and a certain unassuming way about himself which made it easy for him to blend into crowds and eavesdrop on their conversations.
 One source mentions his name as Aloysius and with a Latin name like that he must have been a clergyman for at least part of his life.
 He was literate, for some of his handwritten lists with names have survived.
 Names he would give to his Catholic masters in exchange for coin (and perhaps eternal salvation in heaven).
 Many of these names would send their owners to the scaffold.